wncc/TSS-2021/Python & its Applications/Week-3/README.md

 With this we now have a somewhat completely working game.
 You look into the [alien_invasion folder](https://github.com/Karrthik-Arya/TSS-2021/tree/main/Python%20%26%20its%20Applications/Week-3/alien_invasion) for the complete game files that we just made.

 If you'd like to explore more there are a lot many modifications you can do.
 You can add sounds to the game (about which you can learn [here](https://www.geeksforgeeks.org/python-playing-audio-file-in-pygame/)) as well.
 You can add **Play**, **Restart** etc. buttons to the game (You will have to take input from the mouse using MOUSEBUTTONDOWN event and check the position of the point where the user clicked).
 You can add a scoreboard( each time an alien is shot you will have to update the score).
 These are some possible modifications but you can do a lot more.
 You can definitely look into the [documentation](https://www.pygame.org/docs/), its written pretty well and through that you can learn about any function in Pygame.

+## Assignment
+This week you have a choice of doing either of the 2 assignments.
+The snake game is a bit easier than the flappy bird.
+However the flappy bird looks a bit more interesting in the end.
+Depending on the time you have available you can do any of them.
+### Snake Game
+In this, you will be making the classic snake game which you must have played sometime in your life.
+You will be making the snake, apple out of rectangles in pygame.
+A basic outline of the code along with some initializations has been given in the file *snake.py*.
+You are supposed to fill these functions:
+- **check_for_events()** : This should contain the main for loop (listening for events).
+You hsould have code for responding when someone quits or presses the arrow keys.
+Also make sure that snake cannot reverse direction abruptly i.e. if its moving right it cannot change directly change its direction to left.
+- **create_food()**: This should generate new position for the food if its eaten by the snake.
+You can use [randrange() function](https://docs.python.org/3/library/random.html#random.randrange) from the random module.
+- **update_snake()**: This function should make the snake move in the appropriate direction.
+Think how the snake's body and head moves when you change the direction.
+Here you are also supposed to code for responding if the snake eats the food.
+You also have to code for detetcing if it collides with the walls or with itself(the **game_over** function will be used).
+However you cannot directly use the functions for detecting collisions since we are not making specific sprites or surfaces for snake or food.
+- **show_score()**: It simply shows the score at the given pos according to the color, font and size.
+- **game_over()**: Its the function to call in the end.
+It should write game over on the screen, show your score, wait for 3 seconds and then exit
+After completing these functions, you will have to complete the main *while* loop which will involve calls to these functions.

+The descriptions of functions as well as the way variables have been intialized can give hints to how you are supposed to proceed.
+However these are just to guide you, in the end its all upto you.
+If you think any other method works use that approach.

+After finshing your game should look somewhat like this:

+### Flappy Bird
+For those of you looking to make a bit more advanced game can work on this.
+You will be making the classic flappy bird game.
+The basic outline of the code along with some initializations has been provided in the file [flappy.py]().
+The images given in [flappy_assets] folder have been used.
+You will haave to complete the functions given in the file and some part of the main while loop.
+Appropriate descriptions of what the functions are supposed to do have been given in the file.
+After finshing your game should somewhat look like this: